rubiojr/cifrado/README.md

 ## Features available in Cifrado 0.1

-* Uploading/downloading files and directories to OpenStack Swift.
+* Uploading/downloading files and directories to/from OpenStack Swift.
+* Regular list/delete/stat commands to manipulate objects and containers.
 * Asymmetric/Symmetric transparent encryption/decryption of files
   when uploading/downloading using GnuPG.
 * Segmented uploads (splitting the file in multiple segments).